Davonne007-TX/game-plan/README.md

 ## Game Plan

 - This is my game plan.
 My journey as a Frontend Developer making my way into the tech industry.
-My own way to keep track of my progress as I learn React.js and the necessary skills to land a role as a web developer.
+My own way to keep track of my progress as I learn React.js and my goals and plan to level up as a developer and land a role.

-- Its fun, its creative, and although its repetitive, I am having a lot of fun building it.
+- Its fun, its creative, and I am having a lot of fun building it.
 I also make side projects based off what I learn.

-Lets Go..!

 ## Built in